dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 }
 ```

-The `httpStatus` and `httpStatusCode` field indicate the HTTP status and
+The `httpStatus` and `httpStatusCode` fields indicate the HTTP status and
 status code per the HTTP specification.
 The `messsage` field provides a
 human-readable description of the validation error.
 The `errorCode` field
 provides a machine-readable code which can be used by clients to handle